Get a Free Case Review - (803) 471-4188

 If a loved one has no appetite and refuses to eat or drink what staff members bring, there may be a medical problem, allergy, or another issue that needs to be addressed.
 But there should never be a time that the staff just doesn’t bring meals and water or other beverages.

-A care facility is responsible to provide a building that provides protection from the cold, the heat, and inclement weather.
+A care facility is responsible for providing a building that provides protection from the cold, heat, and inclement weather.
 There shouldn’t be gaping holes in the roof or the walls.
 Rain and wind shouldn’t be coming through the room.
 There shouldn’t be black mold in the building or a flood of water on the floor.
 The facility should be well-constructed and safe.

 This is one of the most common neglect issues.
 Residents deserve to have baths frequently if they can’t bathe or shower themselves.
 Bedridden patients need to be turned every few hours to prevent bedsores.
 If people suffer from incontinence and have to have adult diapers or bed chucks, they should be changed often and not have to lay there developing rashes and sores.

-Patients should have their medication on time and it should be the correct medication.
+Patients should be given their medication on time, and it should be the correct medication.
 They should receive proper medical attention if they are sick or injured.
-If a resident has a bedsore, the staff should be cleaning and dressing the area and if it becomes infected, the older person should have access to hospital treatment, doctors, and appropriate medications.
+If a resident has a bedsore, the staff should clean and dress the area, and if it becomes infected, the older person should have access to hospital treatment, doctors, and appropriate medications.

 Nursing home residents are highly susceptible to financial abuse.
 Financial abuse is defined as the intentional manipulation or exploitation of a resident to gain control of their financial resources.